Contexter/FountainAI/README.md

 - Integrated Nginx and SSL setup directly into GitHub Actions workflows.
 - Ensured Docker installation on VPS as part of the setup process.
 - Detailed deployment steps for staging and production environments.
+- Enhanced PostgreSQL setup to include automatic user and database creation.
 ```

 ## Development Perspective